Robert Royston: Park work

 Royston's innovative park work also began during the 1950s.
 His first major commission was the Standard Oil Rod and Gun Club (1950) located at the Standard Oil Refinery near Point Richmond, California, and was a recreation facility for workers at the refinery.
 Royston's carefully zoned design provided a gymnasium, swimming pools, imaginatively designed custom play equipment, family picnic areas, and several multi-use areas in a series of skillfully layered spaces on the site of a former skeet range and fishing pier.
 The biomorphic forms he employed were reminiscent of his residential design work.
 The facility was an immediate success and attracted the attention of the Bay Area planners representing several municipalities.
 Royston soon was given important park and playground commissions, many of which gained attention in the national media.

 Among his more important works were Krusi Park in Alameda, California; Pixie Park in Ross, California; Bowden and Mitchell parks in Palo Alto, California (1956); and, later, Santa Clara's Central Park (1960).
 Royston rejected the notion of parks as primarily outdoor gymnasiums catering to a narrow range of age groups.
 He envisioned parks as "public gardens" serving a wide range of users, including families, very young children, and the elderly.
 Many of his parks contain residential scale elements such as pergolas and enclosed patio-like areas that create a sense of familiarity and intimacy.
-Royston also designed urban plazas, such as San Francisco's Portsmouth Square and St. Mary's Square city parks.
+Royston also designed urban plazas, such as San Francisco's Portsmouth Square and Saint Mary's Square city parks.
 (1952).

 In 1958 Royston amicably left the firm of Eckbo, Royston, Williams, and formed a new professional office with Asa Hanamoto.
 The firm developed into Royston, Hanamoto, Alley and Abey (RHAA) which is still in existence today.